Nature Conservation Research Grants

 Helen works in the State Herbarium of South Australia, as the State Herbarium Collections Manager since the mid-1990s, managing a collection of over 1 million specimens of plants, algae, fungi and lichen.
 Her work includes conducting field collections, updating taxonomy, and training staff, researchers and students in collection practices and identification skills.
 In addition to her paid employment Helen, since the mid-1980s, has dedicated thousands of volunteer hours towards understanding South Australia’s biodiversity, as a member of the Nature Conservation Society of South Australia (NCS), and as an NCS committee rep since the early 1990s.
 Helen continues to contributes volunteer hours as a member of the NCS and as the Public Officer, as a member of the Field Naturalists Society of SA, a member of the Adelaide Fungal Studies Group, on the review panel of Lirabenda Endowment Fund Research Grants, as a member of the Australian conservation Foundation, a member of the Australasian Systematic Botany Society and a Rail Care volunteer, conducting revegetation for train stations.
 It is an honour and a privilege to be able to celebrate Helens previous and ongoing contribution to nature conservation in South Australia.

-Neagles Grant is being established for the first time in 2023 to honour the late Nickolas (Nick) Neagle (1959-2023), who for more than 40 years contributed passionately to biodiversity conservation and protection in South Australia.
+Neagle’s Grant was established in 2023 to honour the late Nickolas (Nick) Neagle (1959-2023), who for more than 40 years contributed passionately to biodiversity conservation and protection in South Australia.

 Since 2003, the NCS have provided critical seed funding to early career researchers through the Vonow Conservation Biology grants, in partnership with the Biology Society of South Australia.
 Students can apply for up to $3,300.